 - Go to a nearby poverty-stricken community and give out baskets of non-perishable foods.

-- Invite your neighbors that don’t have anywhere to go to your thanksgiving meal.
+- Invite your neighbors or others that don’t have anywhere to go to your thanksgiving meal.

-- Make Thankful Rolls - Mix up your favorite roll recipe then write a thankful note and insert it in the roll and bake.
+- Make Thankful Rolls – Whip up your favorite roll recipe then write a thankful note and insert it in the roll and bake.

 - Make a I am Thankful Cards– Grab a binder clip and notecards with one end hole punched to keep them together and pull them out each year for your family to recall.
 On each notecard have your family write either weekly or on T-giving day what they are thankful for.
 If you have little ones that can’t write have them draw a picture and then you can write below it what it is if it’s not regonizable.